tillahoffmann/tillahoffmann.github.io/_posts/2016-03-31-oscillating-parameters-in-variational-mean-field-approximation.md

 ## Variational inference using machine learning frameworks

 Machine learning frameworks such as [theano](http://deeplearning.net/software/theano/) and [tensorflow](https://www.tensorflow.org/) are designed to let you define a function symbolically and find its extrema using gradient-based optimisation.
-The frameworks provide efficient methods for calculating gradients by using the same symbolic call graph that defined the objective function.
+The frameworks provide efficient methods for calculating gradients automatically.

 Our objective is to maximise the ELBO, which is given by